Saterz/saterz.dev/README.md

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Apache-2.0 License](LICENSE).

 ---